MaibornWolff/codecharta/gh-pages/_docs/01-03-installation.md

 npm start
 ```

+# Docker Hub

+Both the analysis and the visualization are published as repositories on docker hub ([analysis](https://hub.docker.com/r/codecharta/codecharta-analysis) & [visualization](https://hub.docker.com/r/codecharta/codecharta-visualization)).
+For users familiar with docker, this is the easiest way to install CodeCharta.
+For more information about our containers, refer to [docker containers]({{site.baseurl}}{% link _docs/01-04-docker-containers.md %}).

 # Download from Github Release

 Download the [latest release](https://github.com/MaibornWolff/codecharta/releases) of CodeCharta (codecharta-analysis and codecharta-visualization) and unpack them to a folder of your choice.
 The visualization bundles an operating system (OS)-specific runtime.
 Since the analysis runs on the JVM it only has a single `.tar`, no matter what OS you use.
 With this method, no additional installation is necessary.
 Both the ccsh and the visualization can be executed directly.